Your texts are showing as ??????? because your database character encoding is different from UTF-8.

-If you’re using PHPMyAdmin, the structure of your wp_posts table should look like this:
+If you’re using PHPMyAdmin, the structure of your wp_posts table should look something like this:

 All you need to do is run ALTER statements which will go through your data and change it from its current encoding to UTF-8.
-The easy way to do this is to use the Convert WP Database to UTF-8 plugin.
-This plugin runs the following SQL statements:
+The easiest way to do this is by using the Database Collation Fix plugin.

 ALTER TABLE $table DEFAULT CHARACTER SET utf8 COLLATE utf8_general_ci ALTER TABLE $table CHANGE $field_name $field_name $field_type CHARACTER SET utf8 COLLATE utf8_bin